PedroMMarinho/grubsouls-theme/README.md

 For this to work make sure you have:

 - `fastfetch` or `neofetch` is installed
-- Simple Python 3 installation
+- Simple Python 3 (or other variation) installation
-- Put all backgrounds you want to randomly choose from in ./grubsouls/backgrounds/.
+- Put all backgrounds you want to randomly choose from in `./grubsouls/backgrounds/`.
 You can also add your own images :)
 - If you want a certain background to be used on the next boot you can run `python update_theme.py <BACKGROUND_FILE_NAME>`

 To have this `automatically` running you'll to do the following: